onap/integration/docs/integration-tooling.rst

     with ONAP.
 It is a **middleware** that can be used by test projects but it is **NOT a test**.

-A compagnon project has been created in ONAP:
+A companion project has been created in ONAP:
 `pythonsdk-tests <https://git.onap.org/testsuite/pythonsdk-tests/>`_.

 The pythonsdk-test project defines tests based on python-onapsdk.